 Are Radon Levels Higher in Summer or Winter?

 It has been shown that radon levels can be higher during the winter, due to a couple of causes.
 In the winter, when you heat your home, there is something called the chimney effect that occurs.
 Heat rises, pulling air from the lower portions of your home, like your basement or crawl space into the living areas of your home.
 The radon gas comes from the earth below your foundation, so it is coming up through the floor, then into the rest of the home.
-In addition, we usually seal up our homes nice and tight in the winter.
+Also, we usually seal up our homes in the winter.
 This keeps the cold out but keeps the air inside: the air that is contaminated with radon gases.

 The EPA suggests that the action level for radon contamination is 4.0 picocuries per liter of air.
 Your home may be below this level in July, but is it during December or January?

 Radon Levels Increase in the Winter

 As stated above, there are some causes for increased radon levels in the winter.
 Our area can have some long and brutal winters, so you must know why it is important to test for radon in the winter months.

 If you’ve spent any time in the Iowa and Nebraska area during the winter, you know that we can have a LOT of snow and ice.
 It can be a pain to get around in and most people get tired of shoveling and slipping around it.
 This snow and ice can also cause radon problems as the frozen areas can prevent radon gas from leaving the soil outside of your home.
 If the gas can’t escape there, guess where it will escape?
 Through the soil under your home and your foundation.
 From there it can make its way into your living space.